 A humorless chuckle escaped his lips as he shook his head.

 A raindrop had fallen from the darkening sky and splashed against his freckled nose.

-Sky is his name.
-His father had told him that his eyes—sparkling, clear, and brilliantly cerulean—had reminded him of the heavens on a perfectly warm summer’s day.
-What will he say now if he was here to witness the gloomy weather at the beginning of June?
+His name is Sky.
+His father had told him that his eyes—sparkling, clear, and brilliantly cerulean—had reminded him of the heavens on a hot summer’s day.
+What would he say now if he was here to witness the gloomy weather at the beginning of June?
 Can he even see the sky where he is?
 With a heavy sigh, he resumed his stroll through the quiet neighborhood.
-There was still a part of him inside that always hoped to run into someone he can spend the deadening day with.
+There was still a part of him inside that always hoped to run into someone he could spend the deadening days with.
 But Sky quickly shoved the inane possibility away.
 As expected, he did not have luck on his side.

 You’re deluded, Sky.
 He threw a glance over his shoulder.

 Who did he expect to see anyway?
 He was still new and had yet to meet anyone his age—let alone make a friend.
 The inhabitants of Gannings, Oklahoma, weren’t thrilled about having them as the newcomers invading their municipality in the first place.
 He noticed the scornful glares, the mocking hand gestures, and persnickety mannerisms whenever he or his mother were present in a public outing.
 He couldn’t be surprised when he had an infamous convict for a father.
 He should have expected as much, grown used to the elusive behavior of humanity whenever he was within their sights.
 Expectations.
 Always expect the unexpected, as the famous saying went.
 He snorted and rolled his eyes.
 Ridiculous.
 How could he or his mother have foreseen the horrific turn of events that left them living their lives skulking around in the shadows to avoid public ridicule?
 Things like that were always easy to say when you never had to go through them.